wangyongjie-ntu/Awesome-explainable-AI/counterfactuals/README.md

 ## Counterfactual Explanation (Actionable Recourse)

-This task mainly targets to find an explanation of a given instance, such that the explanation can change the prediction(Ususally from an undesirable outcome to an ideal one).
-The explanation itself is also a valid instance, or changing of current instance(can reduce to another instance implicitly) in the feature space.
-This task simply extracts knowledge from the black-box models.
-This task belongs to the instance-level explanation.
+Counterfactual explanations mainly target to find the mimimum perturbation which changes the original prediction(Ususlly from an undesirable prediction to ideal one).
+The perturbation itself is a valid instance following the real data distribution as the training samples.
+It has broad applications, E.g., finance, education, health care ect.
+Specifically, what should I do to get the credit card approved if I received the rejection.
+This task can be viewed as extracting knowledge/solutions from the black-box models.
+It belongs to the instance-level explanation.
 Quite interesting to dive deeper!!!

 The two use cases of counterfactual explanations: